 What is the average cost of car insurance?

-Research suggests the average cost of car insurance in the UK is around £430 per year, based on data from the Association of British Insurers for the second quarter of 2021.
+Research suggests the average cost of car insurance in the UK is around £416 per year, based on data from the Association of British Insurers for the first quarter of 2022.
 But that doesn’t tell the whole story.
 Thanks to a range of factors insurers have to take into consideration, prices can vary massively from driver to driver and no two car insurance policies are the same.

 Even two people driving the same model of car may see differences in their premiums and cover for all sorts of reasons.
 The different ways car insurance is calculated means drivers could pay as little as a couple of hundred pounds, all the way up to a couple of thousand.